Curling-Seattle/drupal9gcc/INSTALL.md

 `composer update "drupal/core-*" --with-all-dependencies`

-This will take a few minutes to load a bunch of Drupal code into the docker image and verify it (especially the drupal/core-recommended).
+This will take a few minutes to load a bunch of Drupal code into the docker image and verify it (especially the drupal/core stuff).
+You can safely ignore the warnings about not finding the unzip or 7z commands.
 If you get timeout errors, you can try repeating the command at a later time to finish the process.
 The last line should be: `No security vulnerability advisories found`